Wiltshire: History

-In the 17th century, English Civil War Wiltshire was largely Parliamentarian.
+In the 17th century, during the English Civil War, Wiltshire was largely Parliamentarian.
 The Battle of Roundway Down, a Royalist victory, was fought near Devizes.

 In 1794, it was decided at a meeting at the Bear Inn in Devizes to raise a body of ten independent troops of Yeomanry for the county of Wiltshire, which formed the basis for what would become the Royal Wiltshire Yeomanry, who served with distinction both at home and abroad, during the Boer War, World War I and World War II.
 The Royal Wiltshire Yeomanry lives on as Y (RWY) Squadron, based in Swindon, and B (RWY) Squadron, based in Salisbury, of the Royal Wessex Yeomanry.

 Around 1800, the Kennet and Avon Canal was built through Wiltshire, providing a route for transporting cargoes from Bristol to London until the development of the Great Western Railway.

 Information on the 261 civil parishes of Wiltshire is available at Wiltshire Council's Wiltshire Community History website, which has maps, demographic data, historic and modern pictures, and short histories.

 The local nickname for Wiltshire natives is "Moonrakers".
-This originated from a story of smugglers who managed to foil the local Excise men by hiding their alcohol, possibly French brandy in barrels or kegs, in a village pond.
+This originated from a story of smugglers who managed to foil the local excise men by hiding their alcohol, possibly French brandy in barrels or kegs, in a village pond.
 When confronted by the excise men, they raked the surface to conceal the submerged contraband with ripples, and claimed that they were trying to rake in a large round cheese visible in the pond, really a reflection of the full moon.
 The officials took them for simple yokels or mad and left them alone, allowing them to continue with their illegal activities.
 Many villages claim the tale for their own village pond, but the story is most commonly linked with The Crammer in Devizes.